MIC-DKFZ/TractSeg/Readme.md

 ```

 ## Usage
 To segment the bundles on a Diffusion Nifti image run the following command.
-You can use the example image provided in this repository under 'examples'.
+You can use the example image provided in this repository under `examples`.
 ```
 TractSeg -i Diffusion.nii.gz
 ```